JaredCH/Bindr/README.md

 🛠️ Planned Features
 🔌 SQL Integration (In Development)
-A major leap forward: integrating Bindr with your existing SQL database will unlock powerful real-time workflows.
+A major leap forward: Integrating Bindr with your existing SQL database will unlock powerful real-time workflows.
 Once connected, Bindr will support:

 📂 Viewing live support statuses directly from the database.